 2. Not only for deployment, use Docker in workflow

-Though Docker benefits deployment, don’t limit its usage on deployment only.
-You can use Docker in the workflow (e.g. development).
+Don’t limit its usage on deployment only.
+You can use Docker in the workflow, such as during development.
 In Oursky, we use Docker in environment setup and save time for new developers setting up projects.

-Extend the usage at different stages and let developers have more chance to try new technology.
-For example, Docker supports continuous integration & continuous deployment (CI/CD) and allows collaboration between team members through sharing of Docker images and simplifies deployment.
+Extend the usage at different stages and give developers more chance to try new technology.
+For example, Docker supports continuous integration & continuous deployment (CI/CD).
+This allows collaboration between team members through sharing of Docker images, and simplifies deployment.

-There are plenty of CI/CD tools in the market providing solutions to leverage Docker container technology and help to improve your workflow too.
+There are plenty of CI/CD tools in the market providing solutions to that use Docker container technology and help improve your workflow, too.

 3. Provide incentives to use Docker

-Encourage them to use it for development, deployment and production.
-Only when the developers truly think that it is helpful to their work, they will promote Docker usage organically without a push.
+Encourage them to use it for development, deployment, and production.
+Only when the developers truly think that it is helpful to their work will they promote Docker usage organically.

 4. Prepare a set of Docker setup instructions for QA

-6 years ago, what Docker claims (you can run containers anywhere regardless of environments or infrastructure) sounds too good to be true.
+Six years ago, what Docker claimed – running containers anywhere regardless of environments or infrastructure – sounded too good to be true.

-However, Docker has proved its benefits and how it could help in every stage of software development or DevOps throughout the years.
-We are glad that we made the right decision of using Docker early, so that we can accumulate more use cases to refine our operations.
+However, Docker has proved its benefits in every stage of software development or DevOps throughout the years.
+We are glad that we made the right decision in using Docker early, so that we can accumulate more use cases to refine our operations.

 The whole container ecosystem is now growing bigger than ever.
 Apart from Docker, Kubernetes also contributes to the growth of the container ecosystem.
-In case you don’t know, Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
+In a nutshell, Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
 It enables management of containers at scale.
 Along with the popularity of Kubernetes, all major cloud providers have incorporated Kubernetes as the orchestration layer when providing container services.